radish-es/casebook-property/content/problems/wowkwis.md

 On its face, this problem raises a classic question in Anglo-Canadian property law: who owns a wild animal?
 In order to answer this question, we need to know *how* ownership is established.
 Where does this basic ownership relation in property come from and what does it entail?

 Once we dig a bit deeper, an even more fundamental question starts to emerge.
 Is property the *only* relevant legal relationship in this scenario?
-How does our analysis change once we consider principles and perspectives about land, animals, governance and sovereignty from the treaties and from Mi'kmaw law?
-As you work through this problem, consider whether some legal arguments in this context are likely to be more "persuasive" than others, and to whom.
+How does our analysis change once we consider legal principles and perspectives about land, animals, governance and sovereignty from treaties and from Mi'kmaw law?
+As you work through this problem, be aware of whether some legal arguments in this context are likely to be more "persuasive" than others, and to whom.

-You have considerably more readings to prepare and fit together this week compared to last week.
+You have more readings to prepare and fit together this week compared to last week.
 Broadly, these readings cover three main topics:

 - The Peace and Friendship Treaties between the Mi'kmaq and the British Crown (specifically the 1752 Treaty);